-Discover Hornsey Exchange – the first step towards Hornsey Town Hall Arts Centre reopening at the end of 2022.
+Discover Hornsey Exchange – the first step towards Hornsey Town Hall Arts Centre reopening in 2023.

 Hornsey Arts Centre Redevelopment